CVS Health (NYSE:CVS) PT Raised to $118.00

-CVS Health (NYSE:CVS) had its target price hoisted by stock analysts at Truist from $112.00 to $118.00 in a note issued to investors on Friday, The Fly reports.
-The brokerage currently has a “buy” rating on the pharmacy operator’s stock.
-Truist’s target price would suggest a potential upside of 19.36% from the company’s current price.
-The company held an “upbeat” investor day that highlighted its unique collection of assets, disclosed a further push into healthcare delivery, and increased its balance sheet optionality, the analyst tells investors in a research note.
-MacDonald adds that he has a positive view of CVS’s evolving healthcare strategy and he expects the advancement of primary care physician delivery capabilities and other services to be augmented through strategic M&A.
+CVS Health (NYSE:CVS) had its target price lifted by Truist Securities from $112.00 to $118.00 in a research note released on Friday, Stock Target Advisor reports.
+They currently have a buy rating on the pharmacy operator’s stock.

-Other equities research analysts have also recently issued reports about the company.
-Cowen boosted their price objective on CVS Health from $103.00 to $114.00 and gave the company an “outperform” rating in a research note on Friday.
-Citigroup boosted their price objective on CVS Health from $98.00 to $111.00 and gave the company a “buy” rating in a research note on Thursday, November 4th.
-They noted that the move was a valuation call.
-Deutsche Bank Aktiengesellschaft boosted their price objective on CVS Health from $101.00 to $107.00 and gave the company a “buy” rating in a research note on Friday, November 5th.
-Morgan Stanley boosted their price objective on CVS Health from $114.00 to $115.00 and gave the company an “overweight” rating in a research note on Monday, December 6th.
-Finally, Raymond James boosted their price objective on CVS Health from $95.00 to $115.00 and gave the company a “strong-buy” rating in a research note on Thursday, November 4th.
-Four equities research analysts have rated the stock with a hold rating, seventeen have assigned a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the company presently has a consensus rating of “Buy” and an average target price of $107.19.
+Several other brokerages also recently commented on CVS.
+Morgan Stanley lifted their target price on shares of CVS Health from $114.00 to $115.00 and gave the stock an overweight rating in a report on Monday, December 6th.
+Seaport Research Partners assumed coverage on shares of CVS Health in a research report on Wednesday, December 1st.
+They issued a buy rating and a $110.00 price target on the stock.
+Barclays boosted their price target on shares of CVS Health from $100.00 to $110.00 and gave the company an overweight rating in a research report on Thursday, November 4th.
+Mizuho upped their target price on shares of CVS Health from $105.00 to $110.00 and gave the stock a buy rating in a research report on Friday.
+Finally, Seaport Res Ptn restated a buy rating on shares of CVS Health in a report on Wednesday, December 1st.
+Four equities research analysts have rated the stock with a hold rating, seventeen have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock currently has an average rating of Buy and an average price target of $107.19.

+The company also recently announced a quarterly dividend, which will be paid on Tuesday, February 1st.
+Shareholders of record on Friday, January 21st will be issued a $0.55 dividend.
+This represents a $2.20 annualized dividend and a dividend yield of 2.23%.
+This is a boost from CVS Health’s previous quarterly dividend of $0.50.
+The ex-dividend date is Thursday, January 20th.
+CVS Health’s dividend payout ratio is currently 34.97%.

-In related news, COO Jonathan C. Roberts sold 108,870 shares of the company’s stock in a transaction on Wednesday, November 3rd.
+In other news, EVP Troyen A. Brennan sold 28,159 shares of the firm’s stock in a transaction that occurred on Monday, November 1st.
+The stock was sold at an average price of $90.00, for a total value of $2,534,310.00.
+The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+Also, COO Jonathan C. Roberts sold 108,870 shares of the firm’s stock in a transaction on Wednesday, November 3rd.
 The stock was sold at an average price of $95.00, for a total value of $10,342,650.00.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, EVP Troyen A. Brennan sold 28,159 shares of the stock in a transaction on Monday, November 1st.
-The stock was sold at an average price of $90.00, for a total value of $2,534,310.00.
 The disclosure for this sale can be found here.
-Insiders sold a total of 219,786 shares of company stock valued at $20,159,576 in the last 90 days.
-0.69% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 219,786 shares of company stock valued at $20,159,576 over the last 90 days.
+0.69% of the stock is currently owned by company insiders.

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Penserra Capital Management LLC purchased a new position in shares of CVS Health in the 2nd quarter worth approximately $25,000.
-Bell Investment Advisors Inc bought a new stake in shares of CVS Health during the 3rd quarter worth approximately $26,000.
-MV Capital Management Inc. lifted its stake in shares of CVS Health by 96.1% during the 2nd quarter.
-MV Capital Management Inc. now owns 400 shares of the pharmacy operator’s stock worth $33,000 after acquiring an additional 196 shares during the last quarter.
-D Orazio & Associates Inc. bought a new stake in shares of CVS Health during the 2nd quarter worth approximately $36,000.
-Finally, Smith Asset Management Group LP bought a new stake in shares of CVS Health during the 2nd quarter worth approximately $38,000.
-Institutional investors and hedge funds own 75.99% of the company’s stock.

 About CVS Health